 Find this tkr blog post about the importance of icing after a tkr interesting?
 Kindly share with…Thanks!

-The healthline.com award-winning site is owned and operated by Marie Buckner, a published author and tkr patient who has been living with various physicalities for over 30+ years.
+This multiple award-winning site is owned and operated by Marie Buckner, a published author and tkr patient who has been living with various health conditions for over 40+ years.
 She enjoys sharing her experiences to help others going through the same thing.